alxarch/express-git/README.md

 > default: noop

-A `(service, callback)` hook to use to authorize requests.
+A `(service, req, callback)` hook to use to authorize requests.
-As with hooks `this.req` and `this.res` will be bound to the request and response objects.
 To prevent an action, pass an error to the callback.

 ### options.pattern